Awkwafina: Public image

-Awkwafina has faced criticism for alleged cultural appropriation of AAVE and mannerisms characteristic of the African-American community.
-In 2018, she said, "I welcome that conversation because as an Asian-American identity, we’re still trying to figure out what that is."
-On February 5, 2022, Awkwafina tweeted, “My immigrant background allowed me to carve an American identity off the movies and tv shows I watched, the children I went to public school with, and my undying love and respect for hip hop.
-I think as a group, Asian Americans are still trying to figure out what that journey means for them - what is correct and where they don't belong...As a non-black POC, I stand by the fact that I will always listen and work tirelessly to understand the history and context of AAVE."
-Activists criticized this tweet as being several years late and unapologetic.
+Awkwafina has faced criticism for cultural appropriation of African-American Vernacular English (AAVE), including her use of a "blaccent", and mannerisms stereotypic of the African-American community.
+In 2018, she said, "I welcome that conversation because as an Asian-American identity, we're still trying to figure out what that is."
+On February 5, 2022, Awkwafina tweeted, "My immigrant background allowed me to carve an American identity [...] as a non-black POC, I stand by the fact that I will always listen and work tirelessly to understand the history and context of AAVE".
+Certain activists criticized this response as being several years late and unapologetic.
+Conversely, Vulture writer Lauren Michele Jackson wrote that Awkwafina does not "conjure blackness any more than Ed Sheeran's bars", adding that, "In conversations around Awkwafina's blaccent, the actress's regional and musical background has been used to both defend and attack her".